wb14123/seq2seq-couplet/README.markdown

 If you stoped the training and want to continue to train it.
 You can set `restore_model` to `True` and use `m.train(<epoches>, start=<start>)`, which `start` is the steps you've already run.

-I've trained the model on a Nivida GTX-1080 GPU for about 4 days.
+I've trained the model on a Nvidia GTX-1080 GPU for about 4 days.

 ### Run the trained model